A study to better understand the link between RBD & Parkinson’s disease

 The gender distribution of respondents who provided a complete survey

-The distribution of languages chosen by participants for filling in the survey
+The distribution of languages chosen by participants for filling the survey

 Steps 2 and 3: Telephone assessment, second questionnaire and smell test